-Ring has released a new type of security camera called the Ring Stick Up Cam, but we’re wondering if this too is a Ring product destined to lie in the middle of the pack.
+Ring has released a new type of security camera called the Ring Stick Up Cam.
+We’re wondering if this too is a Ring product destined to lie in the middle of the pack.
 One of the biggest issues with the Ring doorbell camera is the lag time between motion detection and recording.
 It has a tendency to completely miss someone walking up to the door, which kind of defeats the purpose.
 They also tend to freeze and there are complaints that the company will blame a user’s router or network for the issue when it is clearly at least partially caused by the camera.

 Ring Stick Up Cam Pros